shenghaoyuan/RIOT/doc/doxygen/src/kconfig/kconfig.md

 that occurs when RIOT is being configured using the menuconfig interface.

 The main `Kconfig` file is used in this step to show the configurable parameters of the system.
-Kconfig will filter innaplicable parameters (i.e. parameters exposed by modules that are not being used) based on the file `$ (GENERATED_DIR)/Kconfig.dep` generated in step 1.
+Kconfig will filter inapplicable parameters (i.e. parameters exposed by modules that are not being used) based on the file `$ (GENERATED_DIR)/Kconfig.dep` generated in step 1.